 They say if we don’t have the right measurements in place we are at a loss to control what we create.
 But everyone has likely felt the disempowerment of taking score too soon.
 And it’s the vibration that matters more than the numbers.
 Get a good vibration going and you’ll get good numbers to follow.
 (If/when you feel like looking at the numbers.)

 And don’t even get me started on the ridiculousness of unique selling propositions, or 30 second elevator speeches, or essential social media tactics, or policy and procedure docs, or personal branding benefits, or catering to customer needs, etc.

 Because you don’t need me to tell you what rules you can ignore.
 That’s what your inner guidance is for.

 When something doesn’t feel fab, that means it’s not for you.
 There’s either a better perspective to see the situation from or it’s just simply not part of your path.

 This actually goes both ways, though …

 Sometimes there IS a traditional truth that feels very good to honor.
 So don’t dismiss everything just because muggles quote the importance of doing it.

 Trust your higher wisdom within and let that be the truth you follow.

-PS – for those who’d like help engaging their creative powers in business, check out The Vibrational Marketer and/or my home study Perfect Client Creator course.
+PS – for those who’d like help engaging their creative powers in business, check out my home study Perfect Client Creator course.